 Consult a Los Angeles Fibromyalgia Doctor

 Are tired of living with the constant pain and fatigue associated with fibromyalgia?
 Have other doctors told you there’s nothing they can do to help manage your symptoms?
 Not only is Dr. Baker a leader in the field of rheumatology and the treatment of fibromyalgia, but she’s also renowned for her sensitive and compassionate treatment.
-Contact Dr. Baker today at (310) 274-7770 to find out what she can do to help you.
+Learn more about fibromyalgia at medlineplus.gov or contact Dr. Baker today at (310) 274-7770 to find out what she can do to help you.

 Next, learn about tendinitis and bursitis.